-Hargrove’s studio practice is primarily drawing, but includes investigations into other media such as photography, sculpture and installation.
-Having received a Bachelor of Arts degree from Vanderbilt and a Master of Fine Arts degree from the Vermont College of Fine Art, Hargrove’s work has been shown in numerous juried shows and invitational exhibitions across the country; last summer, her detailed pencil drawings were on display in the Frist Center’s Metamorphoses exhibition.
-She is also a member of the Nashville artist collective COOP, a curatorial group committed to presenting challenging, new or under-represented artists and artworks in the community.
+BA Fine Arts, Vanderbilt University MFA Visual Arts, Vermont College of Fine Arts Kristi Hargrove focuses her studio practice primarily on drawing, but she also investigates other media such as photography, sculpture, and installations.
+Hargrove has exhibited her work in numerous juried shows and invitational exhibitions across the country.
+She recently displayed her detailed pencil drawings in the Frist Center’s Metamorphoses exhibition.
+Hargrove is a member of the Nashville artist collective COOP, a curatorial group committed to presenting challenging, new, or under-represented artists and artworks in the community.

-An artist and educator for more than 25 years, Thacker has shown in numerous national and regional exhibitions including at the Frist Center for the Visual Arts, Brooks Museum, Hunter Museum, Dulin Gallery and Cheekwood, as well as solo installations at Vanderbilt University, Western Kentucky University, Murray State University, Alexandria Museum, and the Memphis Center for Contemporary Art.
-Also active as a lecturer and reviewer, Thacker has written for Art Papers, lectured at the Southeastern College Art Association, and spoken at the Frist Center.
-He holds degrees in Studio Art from the University of Tennesse (MFA) and Austin Peay State University (BFA) and has studied at Long Island University and at the Atlantic Center for the Arts.
+BFA Studio Art, Austin Peay State University MFA Studio Art, University of Tennessee- Knoxville An artist and educator for nearly three decades, Terry Thacker has shown in numerous national and regional exhibitions at venues such as the Frist Center for the Visual Arts, Brooks Museum, Hunter Museum, Dulin Gallery, and Cheekwood.
+He has exhibited solo installations at Vanderbilt University, Western Kentucky University, Murray State University, Alexandria Museum, and the Memphis Center for Contemporary Art.
+An active lecturer and reviewer, Thacker has written for Art Papers and has lectured at the Southeastern College Art Association and the Frist Center.